With the proper defense, you might be able to reduce or even dismiss your dealing in a controlled substancecharges.

 Law Enforcement May Have Coerced You to Commit a Crime

 Generally, the Indiana State Police Drug Enforcement Section, the District Attorney’s Office, and the Indianapolis Police Department will make these undercover sting arrests.
-Unfortunately, there are many situations in which individuals who were not intending to commit crimes are charged with drug crimes.
+Unfortunately, there are many situations in which individuals who were not intending to commit crimes are charged with drug dealing.

 Defending Yourself Against Indianapolis Drug Dealing Charges